disclosure: affiliate links may be used in this post.

 I used my power sander to sand the top of the door so it would close easily.
 Then I sanded the bottom left side of the door.
 Next I touched up the paint where I sanded it all off.
 Now the door closes smoothly and doesn’t scrape the paint.

-The best technique for dry brushing is to dip the brush tips in the paint then wipe almost all of the paint off on a paper towel or piece of wood or whatever.
-Then apply the paint to your surface.
+Instead of whitewashing the sideboard I dry brushed white paint over the whole surface, in specific areas, but just a bit.
+To do this I watered white paint by half then poured it onto a paper plate.
+The best technique for dry brushing is to dip the brush tips in the paint then wipe almost all the paint off on a paper towel or piece of wood or whatever before applying the paint to your surface.

 I usually use a small brush when dry brushing but on this piece I decided it made more sense to use a large brush.
 The reason?
 It’s important to keep your brush strokes nice and straight moving with the grain of the wood.
-The large brush makes the job much easier.
+The wide brush is heavier and thicker and it’s much easier to paint straight lines.
+I dry brushed the white paint on until I was happy with the look.
+Not too much white and not too little.

+Bet you thought the paint was weathered enough.
+Nope.
 Time to distress the paint.
 You want to be sure and do the dry brushing before sanding.
 If you distress the paint first you have to be careful not to dry brush white paint on the distressed wood areas.
 That just wouldn’t look right.

 And that’s it.
 The paint technique sounds like more work than it is.
 The prep and furniture repairs took longer than the painting, dry brushing, and distressing.